Sweeping Arrangements of Non-Piercing Curves in Plane: Preliminaries

-A {\em digon} is a cell $D$ in the arrangement of any two curves $\alpha, \beta \in \Gamma$ so that both $\alpha$ and $\beta$ contribute one arc to the boundary of $D$.
-Note that $D$ is not necessarily a cell in the arrangement of all curves in $\Gamma$.
-If a cell in $\mathcal{A}(\Gamma)$ is a digon, we call it a {\em digon cell}.
-A digon defined by curves $\alpha$ and $\beta$ is called a {\em lens} if it contained in both $\tilde{\alpha}$ and $\tilde{\beta}$ and it is called a {\em negative lens} if it is not contained in either $\tilde{\alpha}$ or $\tilde{\beta}$.
-A {\em triangle} is a cell $T$ in the arrangement of three curves in $\Gamma$ so that each curve contributes one arc to the boundary of $T$.
-A triangle need not be a cell in $\mathcal{A}(\Gamma)$.
-If a cell in $\mathcal{A}(\Gamma)$ is a triangle, we call it a {\em triangle cell}.
+{\bf Digons, Lenses, and Triangles.} A {\em digon} is a {\em bounded} cell $D$ in the arrangement of any two curves $\alpha, \beta \in \Gamma$ so that both $\alpha$ and $\beta$ contribute exactly one arc to the boundary of $D$.
+Note that $D$ is not necessarily a cell in $\AG$.
+If a cell in $\AG$ is a digon, we call it a {\em digon cell}.
+A digon defined by curves $\alpha$ and $\beta$ is called a {\em lens} if it is contained in both $\tilde{\alpha}$ and $\tilde{\beta}$ and it is called a {\em negative lens} if it is not contained in either $\tilde{\alpha}$ or $\tilde{\beta}$.
+There is a third possibility, namely that a digon is contained in exactly one of $\tilde\alpha$ or $\tilde\beta$, in which case it is called a \emph{lune}.
+A {\em triangle} is a {\em bounded} cell $T$ in the arrangement of three curves in $\Gamma$ so that each curve contributes exactly one arc to the boundary of $T$.
+Note that a triangle may or may not belong to the region bounded by any of curves defining it.
+A triangle need not be a cell in $\AG$.
+If a cell in $\AG$ is a triangle, we call it a {\em triangle cell}.